-If you get a fixed-rate reverse mortgage, you’ll receive a lump sum payment.
+If you get a fixed-rate reverse mortgage, you’ll receive a lump-sum payment.
 You can then take that money and do what you want with it.
 However, when it runs out, it’s gone.
-Some retirees use a lump sum to fund a retirement investment portfolio or purchase an immediate annuity, while others use the money to pay of debts or cover other expenses.
+Some retirees use a lump sum to fund a retirement investment portfolio or purchase an immediate annuity.
+Others use the money to pay of debts or cover other expenses.

 With an adjustable-rate HECM, you have different options available.
 You can choose to receive set monthly payments for a specific period of time or get payments for as long as you or an eligible spouse live in a house.

 If you choose an open-ended payment schedule, you’ll likely get a smaller amount each month.
 However, you can be reasonably sure that you’ll continue to receive money until you pass on or move into a long-term care facility.
-With a fixed-term payment schedule, you could see higher monthly cash flow, but you run the risk of outliving the payments and trying to figure out what to do next.
+With a fixed-term payment schedule, you could see higher cash flow every month.
+However, you run the risk of outliving the payments and trying to figure out what to do next.

 Finally, you can also choose to use your reverse mortgage as a line of credit.
 You can withdraw funds as needed, up to the credit limit.
 This is a little more flexible and can be useful if you have other sources of income, and just want the HECM in case you need to fill a gap on occasion.